gillian-guide/gillian-guide.github.io/docs/en/resources/troubleshooting.md

 ??? info "Game crashes immediately upon booting | Won't even boot"
     * Make sure you don't have any duplicate mods - for example, you may have left [FusionFix](essential-modding/fusionfix.md) in both the :material-folder: ==plugins== and the game folder.
 The game won't start in this case.
-    * Only launch from :material-steam:Steam or using :material-file:`PlayGTAIV.exe`.
+    * Only launch from :material-steam: Steam or using :material-file:`PlayGTAIV.exe`.
     * If using ZolikaPatch and FusionFix together, see the incompatible options [here](essential-modding/fusionfix.md).
     * Reboot your PC.
     * If you have downgraded to 1.0.4.0, delete :material-file-cog:`settings.cfg` in :material-folder: ==C:/Users/(PC Name)/AppData/Local/Rockstar Games/GTA IV/Settings==.